 A long experience in working with archives means that Helen Doxford Harris has extensive knowledge of a wide range of records, including 19th century Aboriginal, police, criminal, court, goldfields and women’s records.
-Past clients include a number of Philanthropic Trusts; Museum of Victoria; Victorian Government Solicitor’s Office; Heritage Victoria; LaTrobe University; National Trust, and the Victorian Institute of Forensic Medicine.
+Past clients include a number of Philanthropic Trusts; Museum of Victoria; Victorian Government Solicitor’s Office; Heritage Victoria; LaTrobe University; National Trust, a number of academics and the Victorian Institute of Forensic Medicine.
 She appeared in the SBS documentary ‘Ned’s Head’, which related the research on a skull claimed to be that of Ned Kelly.
 Her article on police involvement in the Infant Life Protection Act is in Issue 9 of Providence, the journal of the Public Record Office.

 Helen is a member of the Professional Historians Association, and an experienced and popular speaker on a range of topics.
 She has lectured to a wide variety of family and local history groups, given papers at international conferences, and taken part in seminars throughout Australasia.